 Self-taught American landscape painter Joellyn T. Duesberry (1944-2016) painted all over the world, with a focus on plein air works made in the northeast and southwest/western U.S., as well as Italy and France.
 The artist also made monotypes from her paintings, often collaging her own torn prints to experiment with abstraction and help design larger studio paintings.

-Duesberry’s work is featured in the Denver Art Museum and has been collected by the National Sept.
-11 Memorial and Museum, The Metropolitan Museum of Art, Smith College Museum of Art, Yale University Art Gallery, Jundt Art Museum at Gonzaga University and other institutions, as well as non-profit organizations such as The Nature Conservancy.
+Duesberry’s work is featured in the Denver Art Museum, and has been collected by the National Sept.
+11 Memorial and Museum, The Metropolitan Museum of Art, Smith College Museum of Art, Yale University Art Gallery, Jundt Art Museum at Gonzaga University, and other institutions, as well as non-profit organizations such as The Nature Conservancy.
 Her paintings also have been acquired for many corporate and private collections.

 Please email email@example.com with questions about available work or to purchase from the Collection.
 We try to keep these galleries up to date, however, please know that we are actively placing works in public collections and selling to private collectors, so it is best to check availability.